chlobeau/moveAppHomeRange/README.md

 #### Common errors
 ERROR: “Error in getverticeshr.estUD(X[[i]], ...): The grid is too small to allow the estimation of home-range.
 You should rerun kernelUD with a larger extent parameter”.
 SOLUTION Gradually increase the value of the extent parameter until you no longer receive this error.

+ERROR: ./start-process.sh: line 9:   308 Killed: This error likely arises from the resolution (grid size) being unreasonably large to estimate the UD raster  (i.e. 20,000 m [20 km]).
+SOLUTION Reduce the res value until you no longer receive this error.